 See http://www.argyllhoteliona.co.uk and under their ‘essentials’ button you’ll find a link to other island accommodation.

 We’ll be at the Argyll for all the indoor sessions (morning, late afternoon, and evening) and we all share dinner at the hotel, as a group.
-We think you can eat well, on the fine, imaginative, mostly locally-grown and as much as possible organic Argyll fare, for between £18 & £25 per day (including simple lunch but excluding drinks and desserts), assuming you have breakfast wherever you’re staying (that’s included in the rate at the Argyll).
+We think you can eat well, on the fine, imaginative, mostly locally-grown and as much as possible organic Argyll fare, for around £25–30 per day (including simple lunch but excluding drinks and desserts), assuming you have breakfast wherever you’re staying (a plentiful breakfast is included in the rate at the Argyll).
 Frugal people can of course probably improve on that!
 The hotel is adept at catering for vegan and gluten-free diets as well as fish- and meat-eaters.
 Tom the chef is a star.
 There are various other island options for inexpensive lunches, in addition to the Argyll.

 By the way, you don’t need to book a table for dinner, as it says on the Argyll’s website, if you’re coming on the course – I do a block booking.

 This is in two parts: my fee, and the accommodation.
-My fee for 2021 is £425.
+My fee for 2022 is £440.
 NB I will pencil your name in but will not take this as a firm booking until you’ve paid a deposit of £200 (NOTE THAT THIS IS NON-REFUNDABLE & NON-TRANSFERABLE).
-I will ask for the balance of £225 once it’s clearer what’s happening with Covid in 2021.
+I will ask for the balance of £240 once it’s clearer what’s happening with Covid in 2022.
 (Instalments possible); but see below; your booking is taken as agreement to the terms and conditions in ‘the small print’ (in red).

 If you haven’t worked with me before, on applying please tell me just a little about yourself and why you want to join us.
 The work goes deep, and the group dynamic depends on creating a safe and trusting ambience very quickly, so it helps to know a little about the participants.